SeaBebop/d287-java-frameworks/README.md

 ### Task C:
 - Color coded the buttons based on functionality in mainscreen.html
 - Changed the Titles to match the task at hand better in mainscreen.html
+### Task D:
+- Created an about page
+- Created a navbar that can go in and out of the about page